-(3) The number of shares reported in this column represent the RSUs granted to each Named Executive Officer under the Company's long-term incentive plan.
-The RSUs will vest in three equal annual installments, beginning on first grant date of the award, with the exception of the cliff vesting RSUs, which will vest on the third anniversary of the grant date.
+3) The number of shares reported in this column represent the RSUs granted to each Named Executive Officer under the Company's long-term incentive plan.
+The RSUs will vest in three equal annual installments, with the first installment vesting on the first anniversary of the grant date of the award.
 The vesting of all RSUs is subject to the Named Executive Officer's continued employment through the applicable vesting date.
-See "Compensation Discussion and Analysis-Elements of Our Compensation Program-Long-Term Incentives " for additional information.
+See "Compensation Discussion and Analysis-Elements of Our Compensation Program-Long-Term Incentives" for additional information.

-(4) For a discussion of the assumptions and methodologies used to calculate the grant date fair values presented in this column, please see Note 1 to the Fiscal 2023 Summary Compensation Table above and Note 16 to the consolidated financial statements included in our 2023 Annual Report.
+(4) For a discussion of the assumptions and methodologies used to calculate the grant date fair values presented in this column, please see Note 1 to the Fiscal 2025 Summary Compensation Table above and Note 16 to the consolidated financial statements included in our 2025 Annual Report.